kerriroseriley/Zero-Emission_Vehicles_in-California/README.md

 stat_analysis.py:

- + Bar chart showing top 10 zip codes for charger station counts
+ + Bar chart showing top 10 zip codes for charger station counts and types

+merged.py
+ +merge station data and vehicle registration data into one CSV for analysis

+merged_analysis.py
  + Spatial Analysis
-    + Heat map showing growth of charger stations over time (2020-2025)
+    + Heat map showing ratio of number of registered vehicles to stations by type in 2025 by Zip Code